osoftware/spedn/docs/bchjs.rst

 =======

-Spedn RTS provides a way to interact with compiled smart contracts and with the blockchain via an adapter of an external library, in this case - BITBOX-SDK.
+Spedn RTS provides a way to interact with compiled smart contracts and with the blockchain via an adapter of an external library, in this case - BCH-JS.

-You can use the default BITBOX instance for mainnet or provide a customized one.
+You can use the default BCHJS instance for mainnet or provide a customized one.

 .. code-block:: TypeScript

-   import { BitboxRts } from "@spedn/rts-bitbox";
+   import { BchjsRts } from "@spedn/rts-bchjs";
-   import { BITBOX } from "bitbox-sdk";
+   import BCHJS from "@chris.troutner/bch-js";

-   const rts = new BitboxRts("mainnet");
+   const rts = new BchjsRts("mainnet");
-   const testRts = new BitboxRts("testnet", new BITBOX({ restURL: "https://tapi.fullstack.cash/v3/" }));
+   const testRts = new BchjsRts("testnet", new BCHJS({ restURL: "https://tapi.fullstack.cash/v3/" }));

 Compiling modules
 =================